hellodeibu/SMAPI/docs/technical/smapi.md

 argument | purpose
 -------- | -------
 `--no-terminal` | SMAPI won't write anything to the console window.
 (Messages will still be written to the log file.)
+`--noninteractive` | SMAPI will run its console in read-only mode.
+(Messages will be written, but you cannot trigger commands.)
 `--mods-path` | The path to search for mods, if not the standard `Mods` folder.
 This can be a path relative to the game folder (like `--mods-path "Mods (test)"`) or an absolute path.

 ### Environment variables